Network firewalls are security tools primarily focused on monitoring, inspecting, and restricting traffic going into and coming out of a network.

 Network firewalls try to keep your network safe but different types of firewalls have different capabilities.
 The main types of firewalls include:

 - Application Firewalls: This type of firewall will filter and inspect network traffic based on its intended purpose.
 It monitors the network on the application layer – defining rules for HTTP connections and finding outliers to established patterns.
 Application firewalls are useful for identifying and preventing DoS attacks, buffer-overflow attacks, and malware.
+Given the rise of application-specific attacks, this firewall type becomes crucial in deciphering intricate data flows and ensuring only legitimate traffic gets through.

 - Proxy Server Firewalls: These firewalls check all incoming and outgoing messages in a network and then hide the real network addresses from any external inspection.
+Acting as intermediaries, they decide if a connection request is valid based on predefined policies before forwarding it, adding an additional layer of security.
+Moreover, by caching frequent requests, they can enhance the overall network performance, providing a blend of security and efficiency.

 While each of these firewalls has its benefits, try to understand what your network looks like before choosing the right one.

-Next Generation Firewalls as a complete solution
+Choose Sangor’s Next Generation Firewalls as your complete firewall solution

 Unlike traditional network firewalls, next-generation firewalls - like Sangfor’s Next-Generation Firewall (NGFW) - offer a complete solution to most cybersecurity issues for your internal network.